• Skip to primary navigation

 I've been making a version of these for years and recently overhauled my recipe to include better-quality canned crab from the seafood department instead of the so-so stuff in the pantry aisle at the grocery store.
 I also added ingredients like Old Bay and mayo to take these crispy crab cakes over the top.

 You have to try them!
-And don't miss my other seafood recipes!
+And don't miss my other seafood recipes like this White Clam Pizza!

 Recipe ingredients